python/cpython/Doc/library/msilib.rst

 .. method:: View.Execute(params)

-   Execute the SQL query of the view, through :cfunc:`MSIViewExecute`.
+   Execute the SQL query of the view, through :c:func:`MSIViewExecute`.
 If *params* is not ``None``, it is a record describing actual values of the parameter tokens in the query.